ucsffrancislab/ucsffrancislab.github.io/docs/Singularity.md

 Passing files into and out of the image is usually done via a bound path.
-This can be done with a parameter or an environment variable.
-For some reason, I remember having an issue using iMOKA and it needed the environment variable.
+This can be done with a parameter or an environment variable. iMOKA needed the environment variable.
 Perhaps the code explicitly uses the environment variable.

 ```